Accelerating digital innovation inside and out has been saved

 Agile teams, ecosystems, and ethics

-The fifth annual MIT SMR and Deloitte study of digital business reveals digitally mature organizations don't just innovate more, they innovate differently—leveraging ecosystems and cross-functional teams that play critical roles.
+The fifth annual MIT SMR and Deloitte study of digital business reveals digitally mature organisations don't just innovate more, they innovate differently—leveraging ecosystems and cross-functional teams that play critical roles.

-For the past five years, MIT Sloan Management Review and Deloitte Digital have investigated digital maturity, focusing on the organizational changes, rather than the technological, wrought by digital disruption.
-This year’s study, based on a global survey of more than 4,800 managers, executives, and analysts, reveals that gaps in digital maturity between organizations can often be explained by a company’s approach to innovation: Digitally maturing companies are not only innovating more, they’re innovating differently.
+The past five years, MIT Sloan Management Review and Deloitte have investigated digital maturity, focusing on the organisational aspects of digital disruption rather than the technological ones.
+We’ve examined companies at the early, developing, and maturing stages of digital transformation and have seen increasing signs of separation between more and less mature organisations.
+This year’s research finds that the gaps can often be explained by a company’s approach to innovation: Digitally maturing companies are not only innovating more, they’re innovating differently.

-MIT Sloan Management Review and Deloitte Digital’s fifth annual study of digital business presents the following key findings:
+MIT Sloan Management Review and Deloitte’s fifth annual study of digital business is based on a global survey of more than 4,800 managers, executives, and analysts and 14 interviews with executives and thought leaders.
+The report presents the following findings:

 - Cross-functional teams are another important source of digital innovation.
-Not only are digitally maturing companies more likely to use cross-functional teams, those teams are given greater autonomy and their members are often evaluated as a unit.
+Not only are digitally maturing companies more likely to use cross-functional teams, those teams generally function differently in more mature organisations than in less mature organisations.
+They’re given greater autonomy, and their members are often evaluated as a unit.
+Participants on these teams are also more likely to say that their cross-functional work is supported by senior management.
+For more advanced companies, the organizing principle behind cross-functional teams is shifting from projects toward products.